 From the north: Follow Rte.
 7 to Park Square in downtown Pittsfield.
-At the traffic circle, go downhill on West Street, pass the Big Y Super-market on the right, and turn left at the stop sign.
+Cross North Street, go downhill on West Street, pass the Big Y Supermarket on the right, and turn left at the stop sign.
 Continue on West Street for 3-1/2 miles.
 The college's main entrance is on the right.